 Rare First State of Abraham Ortelius' Map of the Americas, One of the Most Iconic Maps of the Western Hemisphere

-First state of Ortelius' map of America, with the erroneous inclusion of the Canariae insule at the top left, rather than the Azores.
+Fine old-color example of the first state of Ortelius' map of the Americas, with the erroneous inclusion of the Canariae insule at the top left, rather than the Azores.

-The map, which shows both North and South America, featured in Abraham Ortelius' Theatrum Orbis Terrarum, the first modern atlas of the world.
+The map, which shows both North and South America, featured in Abraham Ortelius' influential Theatrum Orbis Terrarum, the first modern atlas of the world.
+It is the “first depiction of the Americas in a regular atlas” and of “fundamental importance,” according to Van Den Broecke.
 Ortelius' Americae Sive Novi Orbis Nova Descriptio is without a doubt one of the most recognized and influential maps of the Americas from the sixteenth century and it had a profound influence on contemporary cartography.

-North and south America stretch across this single hemisphere map.
-To the north, north America somewhat resembles the continent we know today, except the area near Alaska is undefined and the northwest bulges to the east.
-South America is a squat landmass, with early editions having an extension in the southwest that would disappear in later editions of the map.
+North and South America stretch across the map.
+To the north, North America resembles the continent we know today, except that the area near Alaska is undefined and the Pacific Northwest bulges to the west.
+South America is a squat landmass, with early editions having an extension in the southwest that would disappear in the third edition of the map.

-The title is decorated with the key-like geometric decorations common to the maps in Ortelius' atlas.
+The title is decorated with the fine strapwork decorations common to the maps in Ortelius' atlas.
 In the ocean, a sea monster lurks.
-In the Pacific, ships stream through the water, their sails filled with imaginary winds.
+In the Pacific, small ships stream through the water, their sails filled with imaginary winds.

 Two place names in the northwest of North America are particularly interesting.
 Anian derives from Ania, a Chinese province on a large gulf mentioned in Marco Polo's travels (ch.
 5, book 3).
 The gulf Polo described was actually the Gulf of Tonkin, but the province's description was transposed from Vietnam to the northwest coast of North America.
 The first map to do this was Giacomo Gastaldi's world map of 1562, followed by Zaltieri and Mercator in 1567.
 The Strait then became shorthand for a passage to China, i.e. a Northwest Passage.
 It appeared on maps until the mid-eighteenth century.